-NOTE: In addition to the electronic submission, the applicant also needs to bring a physical copy of the entire package for the officer to review at the time of interview.
+NOTE: In addition to the electronic submission, the applicant also needs to bring a physical copy of the entire package for the officer to review at the time of interview, and may also bring any additional documentation to support his or her visa application.
 The E-visa unit may contact the applicant and his/her legal representative prior to the interview date for additional information.

 All submissions for new cases or renewals should be organized into tabbed sections comprising the following documents: